Questions & Answers

 Q: What is the program's cost?

-A: The costs are as follows: Grades 1–4 Student Edition $44.95, Teacher Edition $125.00, Student Science Journal $16.00; Grades 5–8 Student Edition $59.95, Teacher Edition $145.00, Student Science Journal $20.00.
-Please note that all teachers will need a Teacher Edition for each grade level that they are teaching.
-All students will need a Student Edition and Student Science Journal.
-Based on your classroom needs, select the science journals for a traditional grades 1–8 classroom or the science journals for teaching a multi-grade classroom, which are available for grades 1–4 and 5–8.
-For teaching the multi-grade classroom students, you will need the Teacher Guide.
-You may consider teaching in another rotation.
+A: Grades 1-4 Student Edition $49.95, Teacher Edition $135.00, Student Science Journal $18.00; Grades 5-8 Student Edition $64.95, Teacher Edition $155.00, Student Science Journal $22.00.
+Please note that all teachers will need a Teacher Edition for each grade level that you are teaching.
+All students will need a Student Edition and Student Science Journals.
+Based on your classroom needs select the science journals for a traditional 1-8 classroom or science journals for teaching a multi-grade classroom.
+These are available for grades 1-4 and 5-8.
+For teaching the multi-grade classroom students, you will need a Teacher Guide.
+You may consider teaching in another model.
 The program is designed to fit your classroom needs.

 The Student Science Journal is an integral component of the program.
 It is used as a recording device for the scientific inquiries presented in the Student Edition, and also provides additional inquiry labs and information on critical concepts and Adventist worldviews.
 Each Student Science Journal becomes an individual record and journal of the student’s work throughout each unit of study.